 Sweet orange is one of the cheapest and easily obtained essential oils.
 It also marries well with many other essential oils, adding a touch of sweetness to a blend.
 It has a sunny character, useful for uplifting the spirits.

 (Note – Orange sweet should not be confused with the Bitter Orange, Citrus aurantium amara, which also produces the distilled essential oils of Petitgrain (from the leaves) and Neroli (from the flowers)

-Explore the wonderful world of Citrus Essential Oils and share your favourites in the comments!
+Explore the wonderful world of Citrus Essential Oils!